skycubeuk/media-downloader/README.md

    - Copy the value of the `x-api-key` header.

 7. **Save the API Key**:
-   - Paste the API key into the `api_key.txt` file or set it as an environment variable.
+   - Paste the API key into the `config.ini` file or set it as an environment variable.

 ## License